Do you need a dose of Kevin Peraza BMX videos in your life?

 Peraza always comes out with something mind-melting as one of the best all-around BMX riders.

-All this was shot after the Simple Session 2022 at the Brussel’s plaza.
-It’s an excellent combination of technical and wild riding, just like Kevin knows best.
-With OH SO much style.
+This was all shot after the Simple Session 2022 at Brussel’s Plaza.
+It’s an excellent combination of technical and wild riding, just like Kevin knows best, with OH SO much style.

 And his signature smile is – of course – always present! 🙂